 - You feel no pain in your knee when you walk, jog, sprint, or jump.

 - Your knee is as strong as your uninjured knee.

 - Keep your thigh muscles strong and limber with regular exercise.

 - Use shoe inserts if you have problems that may lead to runner's knee.

 - Make sure your shoes have enough support.

-- Avoid running on hard surfaces like concrete.
+- Try not to run on hard surfaces, like concrete.

 - Stay in shape and keep a healthy weight.

-- Wear quality running shoes and swap them for new ones once they lose their shape or the sole gets worn or irregular.
+- Get a new pair of running shoes once yours lose their shape or the sole becomes worn or irregular.